Relic: Counterfeits

 In the absence of real ways of assessing authenticity, relic-collectors became prey to the unscrupulous, and some extremely high prices were paid.
 Forgeries proliferated from the very beginning.
 Augustine already denounced impostors who wandered around disguised as monks, making a profit from the sale of spurious relics.
-In his Admonitio Generalis of 789, Charlemagne ordered that "the false names of martyrs and the uncertain memorials of saints should not be venerated".
+In his Admonitio Generalis of 789, Charlemagne ordered that "the false names of martyrs and the uncertain memorials of saints should not be venerated."
 The Fourth Lateran Council (1215) of the Catholic Church condemned abuses such as counterfeit relics and exaggerated claims.

 Pieces of the True Cross were one of the most highly sought-after of such relics; many churches claimed to possess a piece of it, so many that John Calvin famously remarked that there were enough pieces of the True Cross to build a ship from.
-A study in 1870 found that, put together, the claimed relics of the cross at that much later time weighed less than 1.7 kg.
 By the middle of the 16th century, the number of relics in Christian churches became enormous, and there was practically no possibility to distinguish the authentic from the falsification, since both of them had been in the temples for centuries and were objects for worship.
 In 1543, John Calvin wrote about fake relics in his Treatise on Relics, in which he described the state of affairs with relics in Catholic churches.
 Calvin says that the saints have two or three or more bodies with arms and legs, and even a few extra limbs and heads.

 Due to the existence of counterfeit relics, the Church began to regulate the use of relics.
 Canon Law required the authentication of relics if they were to be publicly venerated.
 They had to be sealed in a reliquary and accompanied by a certificate of authentication, signed and sealed by someone in the Congregation for Saints, or by the local Bishop where the saint lived.
 Without such authentication, relics are not to be used for public veneration.
 The Congregation for Saints, as part of the Roman Curia, holds the authority to verify relics in which documentation is lost or missing.
 The documents and reliquaries of authenticated relics are usually affixed with a wax seal.

 Classifications and prohibitions in the Catholic Church

 In Catholic theology, sacred relics must not be worshipped, because only God is worshipped and adored.
 Instead, the veneration given to them was "dulia".
 Saint Jerome declared, "We do not worship, we do not adore, for fear that we should bow down to the creature rather than to the Creator, but we venerate the relics of the martyrs in order the better to adore Him whose martyrs they are."

-Up until 2017, the Catholic church divided relics into three classes:
+Until 2017, the Catholic Church divided relics into three classes: